hkicko/CubeCell-GPS-Helium-Mapper/README.md

 - Enabled the built in function for storing the network parameters after susccessful join, so it does not need to re-join next time after reboot

 This device is used for mapping the Helium networks LoRaWAN coverage.
-The initial settings are - send every second while moving, every minute when stopped.
+The initial settings are - send every 5 seconds while moving, every minute when stopped.
 A quick press on the user button puts the GPS in a sleep mode.
-The sleep mode decreases the updates to once every 6hrs.
+The sleep mode decreases the updates to once every 6 hours.
 Pressing the user button while in sleep mode wakes it up and resumes normal operation.

 # Uploading the code